uic-library/SQL-Intro/_episodes/03-Operators.md

 ### COMPARISON OPERATORS:

 The  comparison  operators  are  used  to  filter  the  results  based  on  a  condition.
-They  are generally passed in the WHEREclause and filters the result based on the condition provided.
+They  are generally passed in the WHERE clause and filters the result based on the condition provided.

 ![Opt_4](../fig/opt_4.JPG)